quicwg/base-drafts/draft-ietf-quic-http.md

 Due to reordering, push stream data can arrive before the corresponding PUSH_PROMISE frame.
-When a client receives a new push stream with an as-yet-unknown Push ID, both the associated client request and the pushed request headers are unknown.
+When a client receives a new push stream with an as-yet-unknown Push ID, both the associated client request and the pushed request fields are unknown.
 The client can buffer the stream data in expectation of the matching PUSH_PROMISE.
 The client can use stream flow control (see section 4.1 of {{QUIC-TRANSPORT}}) to limit the amount of data a server may commit to the pushed stream.